minus34/gnaf-loader/README.md

 Have a look at [these intro slides](http://minus34.com/opendata/intro-to-gnaf.pptx) ([PDF](http://minus34.com/opendata/intro-to-gnaf.pdf)), as well as the [data.gov.au page](http://data.gov.au/dataset/geocoded-national-address-file-g-naf).

 ### There are 3 options for loading the data
-1. Run the load-gnaf.py Python script and build the database in a single step
+1. Run the load-gnaf Python script and build the database in a single step
 2. Build the database in a docker environment
 3. Download the GNAF and/or Admin Bdys Postgres dump files & restore them in your database